gvvaughan/specl/README.md

 a nested context (and write the description starting with the word "context" rather than "describe" if you are a traditionalist!).

-[Specl][] doesn't place any restrictions on how deeply you nest your
-contexts: 2 or 3 is very common, though you should seriously consider splitting up a spec if you are using more than 4 or 5 levels of nesting in a single file.

 ### 4.3 Environments versus `require`

 The ideal way to organize your code to make writing the specification